Create a configured LaTeX manuscript folder with scikit-package

 Overview

-to create a configured manuscript folder by running the command
+This is a tutorial for using scikit-package to create a configured manuscript folder by running the command

 package create manuscript

-We strongly recommend that you read through (Recommended) Customize the your LaTeX repositories to unleash the full potential of creating a manuscript folder with scikit-package
+We strongly recommend that you read through (Recommended) Customize the your LaTeX repositories to unleash the full potential of creating a manuscript folder with scikit-package.

 Prerequisites